evgenymoshchin/java_application/README.md

 # java_application
 > This is final course project.
-My java application is an online resource that includes a simple online store and a news section.
-The project uses 4 roles for users who have different access and capabilities
+My java application is an online resource that includes a simple online store, and a news section.
+The project uses 4 roles for users who have different access and capabilities.
-> Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [General Info](#general-information)